PabloMSanAla/fabada/README.md

     z        = y + noise
     variance = sig**2
 ```
-Once the noisy image is generated we can, again, apply fabada to produce an estimation of the uderlying spectrum, which we only have to call fabada and give it the variance of the noisy image
+Once the noisy image is generated we can, again, apply fabada to produce an estimation of the underlying spectrum, which we only have to call fabada and give it the variance of the noisy image

 ```python
     y_recover = fabada(z,variance)